-It is closely associated with dura matter superiorly and the inner surface covers the brain (arachnoidea encephali) and spinal cord (arachnoidea spinalis).
-The part covering the brain cavity does not form folds like the dura matter apart from the region of the longitudinal fissure.
+It is closely associated with dura mater superiorly and the inner surface covers the brain (arachnoidea encephali) and spinal cord (arachnoidea spinalis).
+The part covering the brain cavity does not form folds like the dura mater apart from the region of the longitudinal fissure.
 The part covering the spinal canal continues until the level of S2 where it ends as the filum terminale attached to the coccygeal end of the spinal column.

 The border of the subarachnoid space is formed by the outer arachnoid mater and the inner pia mater.
 Within the subarachnoid space, there are numerous connective tissue trabeculae, which are also covered by meningeal cells.

-The cerebrospinal fluid finds its way through three openings in the roof of the fourth ventricle into the subarachnoid space, and from there via the arachnoid villi into the venous vascular system.
+The cerebrospinal fluid finds its way through three openings in the roof of the 4th ventricle into the subarachnoid space, and from there via the arachnoid villi into the venous vascular system.
 The arachnoid villi (granulationes arachnoidea Pacchioni) represent bulges of the arachnoid mater, with parts of the subarachnoid space into the lumen of the dural venous sinuses.
 They serve to reabsorb the cerebrospinal fluid into the blood.

-In this context, the most important cistern is the cerebellomedullary cistern (cisterna cerebellomedullaris), which is located between the cerebellum and the medulla oblongata.
+The most important cistern is the cerebellomedullary cistern (cisterna cerebellomedullaris), which is located between the cerebellum and the medulla oblongata.
 This cistern may be used via a suboccipital puncture to extract cerebrospinal fluid for clinical diagnostics.

 However, in the daily clinical routine, the lumbar cistern, located in the lower lumbar area, is by far used more often to capture cerebrospinal fluid (lumbar puncture) as there are fewer complications expected than with a suboccipital puncture.
 Additional cisterns are, among others, the cistern of the lateral cerebral fossa, the ambient cistern, and the interpeduncular cistern.